genzellab/HM_RAT/Stitch_Sync_Track/README.md

 **How it works**
 1. For each eye video, extracts a small LED region and applies **Independent Component Analysis (ICA)** to isolate the LED signal.
 2. Reads corresponding LED control pulses from the **neural DIO (.dat)** files, which store the ground-truth timing of LED blinks.
-3. Builds a **linear regression model** mapping each camera’s internal frame time to the DIO timestamps, correcting for offset and drift.
+3. Performs **two sequential linear regressions**:
+   - **GPU → CPU regression:** corrects timestamp lag between frame capture (GPU) and metadata timestamp (CPU).
+     Implemented in `pred_cpu_ts_from_gpu_ts()`, this removes a consistent 10–30 ms delay caused by transfer latency inside the Raspberry Pi.
+   - **CPU → DIO regression:** maps corrected frame timestamps to neural DIO LED pulse times, aligning each frame to the neural clock.
+     Implemented in `pred_dio_ts_from_ica_ts_and_verify()`, it uses ICA-derived LED timestamps to compute per-eye neural-aligned frame times.
-4. **Averages** the corrected per-eye timelines to produce a **global framewise timestamp series** shared across all cameras.
+4. **Averages** the per-eye regressions to produce a **single global framewise timestamp** shared by all cameras, ensuring every stitched frame has a unified neural-time reference.
-5. Outputs a single CSV (`stitched_framewise_ts.csv`) that defines the corrected, neural-aligned time for every frame in the stitched video.
+5. Outputs a single CSV (`stitched_framewise_ts.csv`) that defines the **corrected neural-aligned time** for every frame in the stitched video.

 **Output**
-- 🗂️ `stitched_framewise_ts.csv` — table indexed by frame number with the column `"Corrected Time Stamp"`.
+- 🗂️ `stitched_framewise_ts.csv` — table indexed by frame number with the column "Corrected Time Stamp".
   Each entry represents the **true neural-aligned timestamp** of that stitched frame, averaged across all eye regressions.

 > ✅ This file is the core synchronization reference for all downstream steps.